Today I’m going to show you how to create a time block schedule that works perfectly for me as a work-at-home mom.

 - why (and if) it can be potentially your time, life, and sanity saver

-- how to create time-blocking schedule step-by-step in a bullet journal
+- how to create a time-blocking schedule step-by-step in a planner

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 It means that I may receive a commission if you click a link and purchase a product that I have recommended.
 It won’t cost you any extra money.